-This is normal practice." - 23 And they say:
+23 And they say:

 24 "This is not and has not been the normal practice of 25 either of us or the units in which we have worked.
-If an urethral catheter has been placed, then, as noted
+If an urethral catheter has been placed, then, as noted above [in their report], it may be clamped during the first part of the surgical procedure to allow the bladder to distend.
+However, this is a controlled situation rather than leaving the bladder to fill in an uncontrolled way when one is not sure of the urinary output of that individual."

-And they deal with Mr Keane's claim that Adam's urethra was very small in their joint report of November last year:
+8 And they deal with Mr Keane's claim that Adam's 9 urethra was very small in their joint report of November 10 last year:

-"Adam's urethra was very small because he was young.
-We are not aware of any reason why his urethra would have been smaller than usual."
+11 "Adam's urethra was very small because he was young.
+12 We are not aware of any reason why his urethra would 13 have been smaller than usual."

-So there are a number of issues that arise from that: whether or not a urethral catheter should have been inserted at the outset and the significance, if any, of it not having been done; whether Mr Keane's requirement for the lack of a catheter at the outset so that Adam's urine output might be used as a means of distending his bladder was appropriate in the circumstances; what type of discussion, if any, should there have been between the anesthetic and surgical teams over the insertion of the urethral catheter at the outset; whose requirements, as between the anaesthetic and surgical teams, should have prevailed in the circumstances of Adam's transplant surgery; and the significance of the size of Adam's ureter for an insertion of an urethral catheter prior to the start of the transplant surgery, including whether his ureter was small for his age and size.
+So there are a number of issues that arise from 14 15 that: whether or not a urethral catheter should have been inserted at the outset and the significance, if 16 17 any, of it not having been done; whether Mr Keane's 18 requirement for the lack of a catheter at the outset so 19 that Adam's urine output might be used as a means of distending his bladder was appropriate in the 20 21 circumstances; what type of discussion, if any, should 22 there have been between the anesthetic and surgical 23 teams over the insertion of the urethral catheter at the 24 outset; whose requirements, as between the anaesthetic and surgical teams, should have prevailed in the 25 circumstances of Adam's transplant surgery; and the significance of the size of Adam's ureter for an insertion of an urethral catheter prior to the start of the transplant surgery, including whether his ureter was small for his age and size.

 So if I move then to monitoring Adam.
-And before I deal with the issues raised in the monitoring of Adam, it may be helpful to have some appreciation of the arrangement of a typical operating theatre during an operation.
-We have provided some photographs and we can, I hope, go through these fairly quickly, just to give you some appreciation of what's goes on in this relatively confined space.
+And before 6 7 I deal with the issues raised in the monitoring of Adam, 8 it may be helpful to have some appreciation of the 9 arrangement of a typical operating theatre during an operation.
+We have provided some photographs and 10 we can, I hope, go through these fairly quickly, just to 11 12 give you some appreciation of what's goes on in this 13 relatively confined space.
 300-046-064.
-That's a general view of an operating theatre, showing the renal transplant in progress.
-The object of doing that is to show you how close all those people are to each other.
-In this case one is talking about a child, Adam, 4 years, 20 kilos, 103 centimetres, I believe, long.
+That's 14 a general view of an operating theatre, showing the 15 renal transplant in progress.
+The object of doing that is to show you how close all those people are to 16 17 each other.
+In this case one is talking about a child, Adam, 4 years, 20 kilos, 103 centimetres, I believe, 18 19 long.